-- Benefit from daylight influences via local external glazing shall have lighting controls as outlined above so that a light level of 120 lux is always available at 700mm above finished floor level. - Don't benefit from daylight influences shall have local PIR controls
+Benefit from daylight influences via local external glazing shall having lighting controls as outlined above so that a light level of 120 lux is always available 700mm above finished floor level Don't benefit from daylight influences shall have local PIR controls

-In 16 classroom schools and over, dedicated key operated main isolating switches shall be provided to control the corridor lighting.
-These shall be located adjacent to the keypads on the intruder alarm installation at the main entrance to the school and at the main entrance to the GP Room and ancillary accommodation.
+Dedicated key operated main isolating switches shall be provided to control all corridor lighting in the school.
+These shall be located adjacent to the keypads on the intruder alarm installation at the main entrance to the school and at the main entrance to the PE hall and ancillary accommodation.
+One is not required in stand alone PE halls.